 By 2011, over 600 S-7 and S-7 variant planes had been built, and RANS took all the builder feedback into consideration.
 Although the variant names have not changed with each improvement that RANS makes to the design, there have been plenty of upgrades both company and builder generated.

-The 2015 and newer S-7s also come with a simplified flexible line fuel system complete with a header tank for compatibility with fuel-injected engines.
+The 2015 and the newer Rans S7 also comes with a simplified flexible line fuel system complete with a header tank for compatibility with fuel-injected engines.
 The flexible lines facilitated the option of swiveling and swinging the wings back for ease of storage.

 Multiple S-7, S-7 variant, and other RANS aircraft have won awards and are featured on the list of award winning RANS.
 Awards won by the S-7 family include SERFI 2010 Custom Built Tube and Fabric Champion and SERFI 2013 Light Sport Champion.

 Building and Flying the RANS S-7 Courier

 Randy describes the S-7 as “a very capable bush plane, a very capable touring plane, a very pleasant to fly plane.”
 He likens the Courier to a Swiss Army knife saying, “It does so many things well.”

 Pilot and builder Reid McCall agrees.
 When interviewed by Ultralight Flyer, McCall shared that prior to purchasing is S-7, he did his research and he really liked the quality of the airplane and the tandem seating.